Ce fut en mai: Musical structure

 "Ce fut en mai" is a chanson—a lyric-driven French song in the trouvere tradition.
 Its texture is monophonic, as it consists of a single melody.
 The use of instruments was improvised.
 The accompaniment was played on medieval instruments such as the psaltery, the dulcimer and the vielle.
 It is divided into five stanzas of 12 lines each, separated by short instrumental interludes.
-Each verses's musical form is "AABB".
+Each verse's musical form is "AABB".
 In the original Old French poem, each stanza has an "AAB AAB CCB CCB" rhyme scheme.
 However, the English translation above has a "AAB AAB CCD CCD" rhyme scheme.
 The music is cheerful, and does not reflect the sadness in the lyrics.
 In his book Music from the Earliest Notations to the Sixteenth Century, music historian Richard Taruskin called it "a consummate imitation folk song", and added: "There is little left here of the Latinate."

 Performances

 As a pastorelle, "Ce fut en mai" was originally accompanied by dancing and the music of a fiddle (vielle), as described in its lyrics.
 In recent years, the song has been recorded by many early music performers, including St George's Canzona, on their 1983 album Merry It is While Summer Lasts, the Folger Consort on A Medieval Tapestry: Instrumental and Vocal Music From the 12th Through 14th Centuries in 1990, and Paul Hillier on 2001's French Troubadour Songs.
 New Orleans Musica da Camera also released it in 2003 as part of The Songs of Arras, an album featuring the songs of Moniot d'Arras and Adam de la Halle.

 The tune serves as the leitmotif of Saint Francis of Assisi in the ballet music Nobilissima Visione, written in 1937 by the German composer Paul Hindemith in collaboration with the Russian dancer and choreographer Léonide Massine.
 In the various scenes of the ballet the tune undergoes modifications reflecting the protagonist's changing attitude to what matters in life.